seud0nym/home-assistant-addons/README.md

 1. Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on store**.
 1. Click the three vertical dots in the top-right corner and select **Repositories**.
 1. Enter https://github.com/seud0nym/home-assistant-addons and click the **ADD** button.
-1. Close the Repositories window.
+1. Close the Repositories window and refresh.

 ## Add-ons in this Repository